-Even though adolescents don’t generally get severely sick from COVID-19, they worry about passing it to their loved ones, who can get sick.
+Even though adolescents don't generally get severely sick from COVID-19, they worry about passing it on to their loved ones, who can get sick.
 Furthermore, if they do test positive for COVID-19, they are still expected to quarantine for 5-10 days.

 Students report feeling mistrustful of school administrators, for not hearing their needs.
 As news of increased cases and severity of COVID-19 circulates, students report feeling mistrustful of school administration making decisions that affect their health and safety without hearing their needs or input.